Introduction

 "That's why they are called emergencies, sir," he said with a chuckle.

-Immigration went quickly, as it was done in a private office.
-A few Japanese low-level officials were there given my apparent status as a special ambassador and the special permission to land at Yokota Air Base.
+Japanese Immigration Control went quickly, as it was done in a private office.
+A few Japanese low-level officials were there given my apparent status as a Special Ambassador and the special permission to land at Yokota Air Base.
 I hadn't had an official job since the Chernobyl accident in 1986.
-I was grateful that there hadn't been any other major water-related emergencies and that apparently the President was willing to respect child labor laws.
+I was grateful that there hadn't been any other major water-related emergencies to volunteer for.
+I was also pleased that the President hadn't assigned me any duties since then.
+It was funny to think that he was just respecting child labor laws.

 I had a few meetings with some equipment providers to discuss mining equipment for Banaba.
-It had been called Ocean Island until 1979, when with Kiribati independence it had been renamed.
+It had been called Ocean Island until 1979, when Kiribati gained independence and it was renamed.
 I liked the old name better.

 "Ready to go have some fun?"
 I asked Matt, dropping a box on the couch next to him.